Harry Danning

-Harry Danning (nicknamed Harry the Horse; September 6, 1911 – November 29, 2004) was an American professional baseball player.
+Harry Danning (September 6, 1911 – November 29, 2004), nicknamed "Harry the Horse", was an American professional baseball player.
 He played his entire Major League Baseball career as a catcher for the New York Giants, and was considered to be both an excellent hitter and one of the top defensive catchers of his era.
 He batted and threw right-handed, and was a member of the National League All-Star team for four consecutive years, 1938-41.

 Early and personal life

 Danning was born in Los Angeles to Jewish parents: his father, Robert Danning, was a Polish immigrant and owned a used-furniture store; his mother, Jennie Danning (née Goldberg), was a Latvian immigrant.
 Danning was one of six children, including three sons; Robert Danning took his sons to see baseball games, including the Pacific Coast League and the Negro league games.
 Robert's love of baseball inspired both Harry and his older brother Ike Danning, who played for the St. Louis Browns in 1928.

 Danning attended Los Angeles High School in Los Angeles.
 His father became ill and Harry started working at 13, including delivering ice.
 Danning also worked for a rug salesman after high school.
-By that time, Danning's father had passed away, and the rug store job paid well — $90 a month — helping Danning support his family.
+By that time, Danning's father had died, and the rug store job paid well – $90 a month – helping Danning support his family.
 He supplemented his income playing semipro baseball on Sundays, for $7.50 a week.